Canning Restaurant Style Salsa

 Salsa Canning Tips:

-- Do not reduce the amount of lemon juice or tomatoes.
+- Do not reduce the amount of lime juice or tomatoes.

 - Do not add extra peppers, onion, or garlic.
 You can reduce the amount of peppers, onion, or garlic.